 The resulting mesh was surfaced (again) in modo with subsurface scattering and some procedural textures assigned as a bump to create a more realistic surface.
 Here is the final pumpkin mesh rendered.

 Next I'll try to detail the steps I used to model the skeleton as quickly as possible.

-James Darknell - Training and Documentation Manager
+James Darknell - Education and Training Manager